 Your Side Hustle

-With 2020 being such a rollercoaster ride and people out of work, there are so many starting a side hustle.
+With 2020 and 2021 being such a rollercoaster ride and people still out of work, many starting a side hustle.
 You might be one of them.
-Whether it’s something you’ve been doing for years or something you just started to make extra money, the IRS says you must report income earned from hobbies in 2020 on next year’s tax return.
+Whether it’s something you’ve been doing for years or something you just started to make extra money, the IRS says you must report income earned from hobbies on your tax return.

 What the difference between a hobby and a business?
 A business operates to make a profit.
 People engage in a hobby for sport or recreation, not to make a profit.